-- 1. Create an appropriate graphic of the required size (usually with Photoshop and/Illustrator), slice into segments (e.g. with Firework's slice tool), export sliced segments as a web page, replace segments by text. - 2.
-Create the page by nested HTML tables, adding graphic and text to cell elements. - 3.
-As 2. but use CSS throughout (i.e. for layout as well as text). - 4.
-Use a WYSIWYG editor (like Coffecup's VisualSite Designer). - 5.
-Use a DTP program (like InDesign or MS Publisher).
+1. Create an appropriate graphic of the required size (usually with Photoshop and/Illustrator), slice into segments (e.g. with Firework's slice tool), export sliced segments as a web page, replace segments by text, and add the appropriate html, css and javascript.